 The book was published by Peter Lang, in the “Digital Formations” series edited by Dr. Steve Jones (UI-Chicago).
 We will be officially launching the book at the 2017 Association of Internet Researchers Conference in Tartu, Estonia later this fall, and it is available to order at Amazon now.
-A special PDF version is available for purchase from Peter Lang, which is licensed under a Creative Commons license.

 From our introduction:

 Our goal with Internet Research Ethics for the Social Age: New Challenges, Cases, and Contexts is to directly engage with these discussions and debates, and to help stimulate new ways to think about – and work towards resolving – the novel eth- ical dilemmas we face as internet and social media-based research continues to evolve.
 The chapters within this volume – which present novel ethical challenges, case studies, and emerging research contexts from a collection of global scholars and researchers – accomplishes this in three critical ways: